 You can opt to use clog killing chemicals.

 Note: Such chemicals might be harmful.
 Hence ensure you properly handle them.

-Alternatively, you can go for other homemade solutions such as baking powder and vinegar to help dissolve the paint in the drain.
+Alternatively, you can use other homemade solutions, such as baking powder and vinegar, to help dissolve the paint in the drain.

 Here are the necessary steps:

-Start by pouring ½ cup baking soda into the drain followed by ½ of vinegar and allow the combination to sit for about three hours.
+Start by pouring ½ cup of baking soda into the drain, followed by ½ of vinegar, and allow the combination to sit for about three hours.